-If you’re considering fixing your teeth and finding yourself asking, “what is Invisalign?” then read this complete guide to learn everything you need to know.
+If you want to fix your teeth and are asking, “what is Invisalign?” or “how do you use Invisalign?” then read this guide to learn everything.

 Here’s some strange but true facts about crooked teeth and aging:

 Grinding your teeth can wind up creating shorter teeth – and so your bite can change.